NVIDIA/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 The above paths present on the local machine get mounted to predefined locations in the container.

-`data` and `vocab` are a part of `.dockerignore` in order to provide the user the ability to mount datasets of choice and not necessarily the ones downloaded by the script below.
-In this case, `<DATA_DIR>` points to users corpus.
+`data` and `vocab.txt` are downloaded in `data/` directory by default.
 Refer to the [Getting the data](#getting-the-data) section for more details on how to process a custom corpus as required for BERT pretraining.

 5. Download and preprocess the dataset.